-Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations Roads inundated (roads in bold red are DTP operated roads) Soldiers Road is mostly inundated.
+Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations Height Probability (% AEP) Community infrastructure likely impacted Glenaladale Cemetery is impacted by inundation with depths up to 0.5m Roads inundated (roads in bold red are DTP operated roads) Soldiers Road is mostly inundated.
 Flow depths reach 1.2m at parts of the road nearest the creek, while flow velocity remains negligible.
 A moderate hazard level is identified for parts of this road near the creek.
 Hansfords Lane is mostly inundated.
 Flow depths reach 1.2m.
 Flow velocity remains negligible.
 An extreme hazard level is identified for the southern part of this road.
-Pippin Drive, Yeates Drive and Cole Road are all completely inundated, with flood depths in excess of 1.2m and flow velocities up to 2m/s.
-An extreme hazard level is identified for parts of these roads.
 Lindenow-Glenaladale Road is inundated south of Calulu Bridge and 350m north of its intersection with Bairnsdale-Dargo Road.
 Flood depths up to 1.2m are observed over a 100m section, with negligible flow velocity.
 An extreme hazard is identified just south of the bridge.
-Bullumwaal Road is inundated over a 600m section adjacent the Bullumwaal Road Reserve.
-Flood depths in excess of 1.2m are observed, with negligible flow velocity.
-In some section south of Mitchell River, an extreme hazard level exists for this road.
-Pound Swamp Hill Road and Webbs Road are significantly inundated, with flood depths reaching 1.2m.
-While the flow velocity is negligible, an extreme hazard level is identified across some parts of these roads.
-Robb Street is minorly inundated, experiencing flood depths up to 0.3m.
-No flow velocity is identified.
-A low hazard category is identified.
 Bulmers Lane becomes inundated with flood depths reaching 1.2m.
 No flow velocity is identified and a moderate hazard category occurs.
 Windmill Road becomes partly inundated with depths reaching 0.8m in some sections.
 No flow velocity is identified and a low hazard category occurs.
 Settlement Road, Bashfords Road, Rivermouth Road and Riverbank East Road become partly inundated with depths reaching 1.2m in some sections.
-No flow velocity is identified and a low hazard category occurs. • Suding Road becomes inundated with flood depths reaching 1.2m in some parts.
-Flow velocities between 1-2m/s are identified for some parts of this road, and a low hazard category occurs.
+No flow velocity is identified and a low hazard category occurs.
 Bon Accord Road becomes inundated just south of Mitchell River.
 A 100m section observes flood depths between 0.5-1.2m.
 Negligible flow velocity is identified, with a moderate hazard level prescribed.
-The intersection between Short Street and McEacharn Street becomes inundated, with flood depths reaching 0.3m.
-No flow velocity is shown and a low hazard level is identified.
 Woodglen Road and Marshall Road are both inundated.
 Flood depths reach 0.8m, with flow velocity reaching 2m/s.
 A low hazard is identified for these roads.
 Bairnsdale-Dargo Road is inundated in spots over a 4 km section between Lindenow and Lucas Creek.
-Depths reach up to 1.2m.
-Wallers Lane is inundated by depths up to 0.5m, with low hazard.
-Forge Creek Road is inundated by depths up to 1.2m, with low hazard.
-Riverbank E Road is inundated by depths up to 1.2m, with low hazard.
-Britana Michael Britana de la Flood depths Britana Michael Britana de la Flood depths Britana de la Flood de la Flood depths Britana de la Flood de la Flood de la Flood de la Flood depths Britana de la Flood de Princes Highway becomes inundated at its meeting with Mitchell River in Bairnsdale.
-Flood depths of 0.8m are noted, with flow velocities up to 2m/s.
-A low hazard level is identified.
+Dorbe roach up to 1.2m Woodglen Road Marshall Road Wallers Lane Fernbank-Glenaladale Road • Wallers Lane is inundated by depths up to 0.5m, with low hazard.